-In this annual Corporate Governance Statement, the Board is pleased to report its state of corporate governance in CSCENIC for the current financial year and the extent to which it has complied with the principles and recommendations set out in the Malaysian Code on Corporate Governance 2012 ("2012 Code").
+In this annual Corporate Governance Statement, the Board is pleased to report its state of corporate governance in CSCENIC for the current financial year and the extent to which it has complied with the principles and recommendations set out in the 2012 Code.

-1. Establish Clear Roles and Responsibilities
+1. Establish clear roles and responsibilities